 There are two!
 Michelangelo Merisi aka “Caravaggio” paintings on the wall.
 Two!!!!
 One is “Magdalene” and the other, Rest on the Flight into Egypt”.
 The audio mentioned that once again, he used the same “lady” to portray both Magdalene and the Virgin Mary.
 You can imagine that each one could easily sell for millions.
 The Cardinal acquired them when the artist was on a downward spiral so you can say he had a good eye.

 This room was telling to me in a way.
 It became obvious to me that the family is cash poor.
 You see, despite all the wealth displayed, there is a stipulation in the original will of the Cardinal/Pope that none of the artwork must ever be sold.
 They all had to remain in the family.
 I don’t think back in the 16th century they ever envisioned life now.
 I think the upkeep of the palace is crushing, otherwise that room would have been fixed.
 Selling just one of the small pieces of lesser art would solve a lot of their problems l believe.

-The Palazzo Doria Pamphili is worth a visit when in Rome.
+The Palazzo Doria Pamphili is most definitely worthy of a visit when in Rome.
 The artwork rivals what you see at the Vatican and other palaces.
 I’m not sure why it’s not as popular as the Borghese Palace for instance.
-It is just as excellent.
+It’s just as excellent, not to mention that it is right in the center of town.
 There are no lines to speak of and you can enjoy it at your own pace, like the gentlemen below who fell asleep while checking out the art.
 There you go, one more thing to do in Rome in addition to a walking food tour and checking out the Mouth of the Truth among others.